dirkpetersen/froster/README.md

 ## Commercial solutions

-Froster can be installed by users in a few seconds without requiring root access and it can work well for small teams.
-However, since it requires write access to all folders and files it manages, it will not scale to many users.
+You can self-install Froster in a few seconds without requiring root access and you can collaborate well in small teams.
+However, since Froster requires you having write access to all folders and files you manage, it will not scale to many users.
 If you are rather looking for a feature rich solution managed by IT, you should consider an Enterprise solution such as [Starfish](https://starfishstorage.com).
 Froster is a good on-ramp to a solution such as Starfish.
-If many users in your organization end up using Froster it is time considering Starfish but if Noone has any use for Froster, Starfish may also not be what you need.
+If many users in your organization end up using Froster, it is time considering Starfish as an alternative but if only a handful users find Froster useful, you may not have to grow to a solution such as Starfish.
+You can access Starfish through a web browser while Froster has a CLI/TUI interface.